Kajabi/sage-lib/packages/sage-react/README.md

 ## Usage

-Within a separate application that uses this package, import the desired component as follow:
+Within a separate application that uses this package, import the desired component as follows:

 ```js
 import { Button, Icon } from '@kajabi/sage-react'